beyoko/daybyday/READMD.md

 # day

+- 08/07/2024: 1. when `hover` CIC, `MarkdownHeader` hide.
+2. on moblie, hide Markdown header Msg.
+3. Change `PostLayout` Css look like [antfu](https://antfu.me).
+4. move "Markdown Post" tags to `Header` 5. check `Postlayout` "hightlight" HTML code to change Css.
+- 06/07/2024: create a h line for `MarkdownHeader` title and button when hover.
+- 04/07/2024: change `MarkdownHeader` UI. (find the demo)
+- 02/07/2024: check new `BackToTopButton.tsx`. click the `MarkdownHeader`
+- 01/07/2024: edit `MarkdownHeader`. use 'Line' to connect 'TOC' and 'BacktoTopButton'. why has double UI.
+- 29/06/2024: when the page move to top, then menu will back to 'first look' `MarkdownHeader.tsx => (onClick={scrollToTop})` .
+- 27/06/2024: `MarkdownHeader.tsx` Menu highlight `{currentText}`
+- 25/06/2024: check 'postlayout' tags, sort the line.
+- 24/06/2024: add privacy mode from `egashira.dev`
+- 12/06/2024: add `getReadingTime` function. but still not working.
+- 08/06/2024: when page top, only show heading title(not heading msg), hide `BacktoTopButton`
 - 05/06/2024: create a function: "Highlight Markdown page `<a/>` && opacity the other thinks". edit `MarkdownHeader` css, make some "muji".
 - 03/06/2024: dismantle `BackToButton` & `MarkdownHeader`. `MarkdownHeader` use `@headlessui/react`: check `@/lib/HeadingMenu`
 - 01/06/2024: mix `CurrentHeading` & `BacktoTopButton` & `TOC` to `MarkdownHeader`.  => import '@headlessui/react'